MichalOpoka/ecfr/cfr/title-47-Telecommunication/chapter-I-Federal-Communications-Commission/subchapter-D-Safety-Special-Radio-Services/part-90-Private-Land-Mobile-Radio-Services/subpart-S-Regulations-Governing-Licensing-Use-Frequencies-806824-851869-896901-935940-MHz-Bands/subjectgroup-ECFRbe04d18a04166b4-Policies-Governing-Licensing-Use-EABased-SMR-Systems-809824851869-MHz-Band/section-90.685.md

 ##### § 90.685 Authorization, construction and implementation of EA licenses. #####

-Link to an amendment published at 82 FR 41548, Sept.
-1, 2017.

 (a) EA licenses in the 809-824/854-869 MHz band will be issued for a term not to exceed ten years.
-Additionally, EA licensees generally will be afforded a renewal expectancy only for those stations put into service after August 10, 1996.

 (b) EA licensees in the 809-824/854-869 MHz band must, within three years of the grant of their initial license, construct and place into operation a sufficient number of base stations to provide coverage to at least one-third of the population of its EA-based service area.
 Further, each EA licensee must provide coverage to at least two-thirds of the population of the EA-based service area within five years of the grant of their initial license.
 EA-based licensees may, in the alternative, provide substantial service to their markets within five years of the grant of their initial license.
 Substantial service shall be defined as: “Service which is sound, favorable, and substantially above a level of mediocre service.”